loafey/DimArray/readme.md

 ## Installation

-For now, clone the repository, and use `dotnet build` to build the library, or download a prebuilt binary from the release section.
+Either download a prebuilt binary from the release section.
+Otherwise clone the repository and use `msbuild /p:TargetFrameworks=net472\` to compile against Mono 4.7.2 or `dotnet build /p:TargetFrameworks=netcoreapp3.1\` to target Net Core 3.1.

 Drop the `DimArray.dll` into the project directory and add this to the `.csproj` in the right `ItemGroup`.
 ```xml